Gorilla-Lab-SCUT/Fantasia3D/README.md

 Answer: Previous methods (e.g., DreamFusion and Magic3D) couple the geometry and appearance generation together, following NeRF.
 Our adoption of the disentangled representation is mainly motivated by the difference of problem nature for generating surface geometry and appearance.
 In fact, when dealing with finer recovery of surface geometry from multi-view images, methods (e.g.,  VolSDF, nvdiffrec, etc) that explicitly take the surface modeling into account triumph; our disentangled representation enjoys the benefit similar to these methods.
 The disentangled representation also enables us to include the BRDF material representation in the appearance modeling, achieving better photo-realistic rendering by the BRDF physical prior.

+***Q3***: *Can Fantasia3D directly fine-tune the mesh given by the user?*

+Answer: Yes, it can.
+Fantasia3D can receive any mesh given by the user and fine-tune it using our method of user-guided generation.
+It can also naturally interface with the 3D generative method like shape-e and point-e.
+In a word, Fantasia3D can generate highly detailed and high-fidelity 3D content based on either the low-quality mesh given by the users or the ellipsoid.

 # What do you want?

 Considering that parameter tuning may require some experience, what kind of object do you want me to generate?
 Please speak freely in the issue area.
 I will take some time to implement some requirements and update the corresponding configuration files for your convenience in reproducing.